-During the Year the Trust invested in new energy efficient Boilers at The Vale Academy and the Rushmere Park Academy.
+During the Year the Trust invested in new energy efficient lighting.
 This was part of the strategy to reduce emissions by investing in energy efficient equipment.

 Quantification and Reporting Methodology: -

 • We have followed the 2019 HM Government Environmental Reporting Guidelines.
 We have also used the GHG Reporting Protocol - Corporate Standard and have used the 2020 UK Government's Conversion Factors for Company Reporting.